Contemporary knowledge about God, Evolution, and the meaning of human life.

-However, the world of matter originated from the Subtlest Source…
+However, the world of matter itself originated from the Subtlest Source…

 41. The wise, having learned about Tao, aspire to self-realization in It.

-The unwise, having learned about Tao, sometimes remember about It and sometimes forget.
+The unwise, having learned about Tao, sometimes remember about It and sometimes forget about It.

 Foolish people, having learned about Tao, ridicule It.
-They regard Those who have cognized Tao as insane… They regard the wisdom as insanity…, the higher justice as vice…, the righteousness as depravity…, the great truth as false…
+They regard Those Who have cognized Tao as insane… They regard the wisdom as insanity…, the higher justice as vice…, the righteousness as depravity…, the great truth as falsity…

 Yes, the great square has no corners, the great sound cannot be heard, the great image cannot be seen…

 Yes, Tao is hidden from idle looks.
-It leads only those who are deserving to Perfection!
+It leads only those to Perfection who are worthy of it!

-All creatures are subdivided into pairs of the opposite — yin and yang — and are filled with the chi energy.
+All creatures are subdivided into pairs of opposites — yin and yang — and are filled with chi.
 All further development comes from their interactions.

-All are afraid of loneliness and view it as suffering.
-This concerns, in particular, earthly rulers.
+Everyone is afraid of loneliness and views it as suffering.
+This concerns earthly rulers as well.

-They care only about themselves and refuse helping others.
+They care only about themselves and refuse to help others.

-Yet, the correct decision is to dedicate oneself to caring about others and forgetting about oneself.
+However, the correct decision is to dedicate oneself to caring about others, thereby forgetting about oneself.

 Those Who have attained Tao are merged into One in It.